xf8b/AdminBot/docs/commands.md

 ---
 layout: default
-title: AdminBot Commands
+title: xf8bot Commands
 permalink: /docs/commands/
 ---
-# AdminBot Commands
+# xf8bot Commands
 To see the documentation for the commands below, click on the command name.
 ## Non Administrator Only
 `help`: Shows the commands available and gives information on them.
-`info`: Shows some information about AdminBot.
+`info`: Shows some information about xf8bot.
 `memberinfo`: Shows information about the member.
 `ping`: Shows the ping.
 Pretty useless.
 ## Administrator Only